 In this article we will go over some of the general components as well as pros and cons for these swaps.
 Going from your factory 86-93 EFI to a carbureted setup is actually not as easy as most would think.
 There will be a few different areas that we will cover on this swap within this article.

 Overall there can be many pros and cons to doing this style swap.
-Knowledge is key, your mechanical skillset and overall understanding of carbureted setups is a must.
+Knowledge is key, your mechanical skill set and overall understanding of carbureted setups is a must.
 Carbureted configurations are becoming a lost art honestly.
 Tuning can be an issue if you do not know what you are doing.
-EFI will automatically adapt for changes in elevation, air temp, and ignition timing.
-Carb’s cannot do this; you would have to manually fine tune these parameters yourself.
+EFI will automatically adapt to changes in elevation, air temp, and ignition timing.
+Carb’s cannot do this; you would have to manually fine-tune these parameters yourself.

 Cost is another factor since you are starting with a car that is not factory equipped with a carb, you will be spending a lot of your build funds on components that may or may not be actually benefiting you in the long run.
 Most people still feel that going carb is more reliable over EFI, but in most cases, this is not true.
 The advances in technology have really made carb setups a thing of the past.
 For example, something like the Coyote platform and the power these engines make.
 Emissions are another issue that you can have with doing a carb swap.
 With new laws coming down the pipeline every year, this is becoming more difficult to do on a factory EFI equipped car.
 If you plan on having a true off-road/track use only project, then you would not have to worry about this.
 I hope this general overview of our EFI to Carbureted guide has helped you make your decision.
 For all things 79 to present Mustang, make sure to check out LMR.com.